CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Note: if you wish, you can also create a complete machine port for your computer by leveraging the conda configuration as a starting point.
 See :ref:`porting`.

-Next, create the "cice" conda environment from the ``environment.yml`` file:
+Next, create the "cice" conda environment from the ``environment.yml`` file in the CICE source code repository.
+You will need to clone CICE to run the following command:

 .. code-block:: bash